ibm-cloud-docs/account/catalog-add-private.md

     ```
     {: codeblock}

-## Adding a product to your catalog by using the API
+## Adding a product to your private catalog
 {: create-product-api}
 {: api}